codership/documentation/galeracluster/source/documentation/galera-parameters.rst

 .. index::
    pair: wsrep Provider Options; pc.ignore_quorum

-Completely ignore quorum calculations.
+Completely ignore :term:`Quorum` calculations.
 For example if the master splits from several slaves it still remains operational.
 Use with extreme caution even in master-slave setups, as slaves will not automatically reconnect to master in this case.

 .. csv-table::
    :class: doc-options